 Accrual Accounting

-Recording revenue when earned and expenses when incurred, not when cash changes hands.
+Recording revenue and expenses when earned or incurred, regardless of cash timing.

 Definition